-The deferred period on an income protection insurance policy is the period between the first day of you being unable to work (through illness or injury) and your income payments commencing.
-As an example, an income protection insurance policy with a 4-week deferred period will commence income payments once the policyholder has been off work for a period of 4 weeks.
+The deferred period on an income protection insurance policy is the waiting period for income protection between the first day that you are unable to work due to illness or injury and when your policy benefits will start being paid to you.
+As an example, an income protection insurance policy with a 4-week deferred period will begin paying benefits once the policyholder has been off work for a period of 4 weeks.

 How long is the deferred period?